Can recruiters really spot AI resumes? Maybe. But it’s complicated.

 What We Set Out to Learn

 Over a five-month period, we tracked application and interview results from a group of premium users who used Jobflow to tailor their resumes and generate personalized cover letters for every role they applied to.
-These users had previously applied to jobs without Jobflow and shared their past application and interview metrics with us.
+These individuals had previously applied to jobs without Jobflow and shared their past application and interview metrics with us.

 What we found surprised us:

 This wasn’t just a small bump.
-It was a clear sign that not only were users not being penalized for using AI, they were rewarded.
+It was a clear sign that not only were users not being penalized for using AI.
+They were rewarded.

-So Why Do Recruiters Warn Against AI?
+Why Do Recruiters Warn Against AI?

 First off, it’s fair to be concerned with some AI usage.
 Hiring teams want confidence that what they see on paper matches the person who shows up to the interview.

 Tone, honesty, and intent matter.
-Poorly used AI can absolutely undermine all three and leave recruiters skeptical.Â
+Poorly used AI can absolutely undermine all three and leave recruiters skeptical.
+If they feel that way from the get go, chances are your application is getting discarded.

 Here’s what likely helped Jobflow users stand out without getting flagged:

-✅ Jobflow’s outputs are personalized.
+• Jobflow’s outputs are personalized, not robotic.

 Jobflow is developed to sound natural and personalized using real data points extracted from users, with output designed for resumes and cover letters specifically.
 We don't fabricate achievements or insert generic fluff.
 Instead, we tailor real experience to the job’s exact requirements - mirroring the language of the role, surfacing relevant skills, and keeping it natural.

-✅ We don’t mass-produce resumes, we refine them.
+• We don’t mass-produce resumes, we refine them.

 Jobflow doesn't write the initial resume for users as a jumping off point, nor completely rewrite resumes.
 Our AI works with what the user provides and enhances it based on the job at hand.
 Even when users start with light resumes, we prompt for more detail, then structure and optimize content in a way that stays true to them.

-âś… Perhaps AI filters are not as widespread as claimed.
+• Maybe AI filters aren’t as widespread as claimed.

 Perhaps AI filters aren't yet as prevalent in ATS as some employers claim, and they are using human judgement to determine what 'AI writing' looks like.
 If employers are using technology to filter out AI, these filters didn’t seem to flag our users.